dgoffredo/stag/src/stag/python/README.md

 as `python-class`).
 This module determines which python code constructs are produced by the generator.

+### list-util
+[list-util.rkt](list-util.rkt) contains procedures that are shamefully missing from the standard library.
+Admittedly, SRFI 67 defines lexicographic comparisons, but they're a pain to use.

 ### render
 [render.rkt](render.rkt) contains the procedure `render-python`, which takes a python AST object (such as `python-module`) and produces a string